 NATIONWIDE SERVICE – we will carry out the assessment of your property at a time that is convenient for you.

-RELIABLE – we perform each test in accordance with the IS EN 13829:2000 standard.
+RELIABLE – we are NSAI Certified to perform each test in accordance with the IS EN 13829:2000 standard.

 VALUE –Air Tightness testing for €249 for all houses under 200 m sq. -A good air tightness test result will improve your BER rating and reduce house heating bill.